 31F.
 Resolution adopting an amended and restated development program and financing plan for the Sears Block Tax increment Finance District; together with report from the Director of Redevelopment, Downtown Services & Special Projects.
-(Public hearing held on July 8, 2019) (Supplemental report submitted)
+(Action on this item to be taken on August 12, 2019)